equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 The second part of the `radixconfig` which distinguish itself from a regular radix application is the `privateImageHubs` property.
 See [this](../../docs/reference-radix-config/#privateImageHubs) to read more about this configuration.
 In short, it will allow for the image produced outside of Radix to be pulled down to the Radix cluster.

 Also what can be said about the configuration above is the branch to environment mapping.
 Since build of components happens outside of Radix the build -> from configuration seems unnecessary.
-You could, especially if the repository for the Radix application is a mere configuration repository, have environments unmapped.
+You could, especially if the repository for the Radix application is a mere configuration repository, leave environments unmapped.
 We will explain later why we, in this example, have opted to have a branch-environment mapping.

 The full syntax of `radixconfig.yaml` is explained in [Radix Config reference](../../docs/reference-radix-config/).

 # Registering the application

 Registering the Radix application follows the pattern of a regular Radix application.
 The only difference is that we skip adding a web-hook to Radix.
-We then avoid that the application is built on Radix.
+We then avoid that the application become built and deployed to Radix, using the Radix CI.
 The mechanism for deploying to Radix will be described in the next section.

 # Machine-user token